To Be Announced: Introduction

 \section{Introduction}

 \emph{Truthful public announcement} is the misnomer of the year.
 Which year?
-Not the year 1989, the publication of Plaza's `Logics of public communications' \cite{plaza:1989}.
+Not the year 1989, the publication of Jan Plaza's `Logics of public communications' \cite{plaza:1989}.
 Plaza does not use `announcement'.
-Not the year 1998 either, the publication of Baltag et al.'s `The logic of public announcements (\dots)' \cite{baltagetal:1998}, as there are incidental prior occurrences such as in Gerbrandy's \cite{gerbrandyetal:1997} from 1997.
+Not the year 1998 either, the publication of Alexandru Baltag et al.'s `The logic of public announcements (\dots)' \cite{baltagetal:1998}, as there are prior occurrences such as in Jelle Gerbrandy's \cite{gerbrandyetal:1997} from 1997.
+Whereas in 1986, before \cite{plaza:1989}, Yoram Moses et al.'s \cite{mosesetal:1986} uses `announcement' (possibly, because the statements made by the Queen of Mamajorca are announcements by virtue of her being a queen), but not `public' nor `truthful'.
+So in the end, it is not known which year.

-\emph{Truthful} is a misnomer, because a statement may be truthful (a subjective criterion) but not true (an objective criterion).
+\emph{Truthful} is a misnomer, because a statement may be truthful (what you \emph{believe} to be true, a subjective criterion) but not true (an objective criterion).
 Only truth is formally required.
+The twain meet because announcements are assumed to be made by an omniscient and benevolent agent, for whom being truthful is the same as saying the truth, and who will not say what she does not know to be true.
+More down to earth: the listener assumes that the speaker wants to inform (is truthful) and is also correct (says the truth).

-\emph{Announcement} is a misnomer, because the observed information may heard as well as seen (the light is on, or off).
-Both forms of observation are modelled.
-So it need not be an announcement, presumably a speech act.
+\emph{Announcement} is a misnomer, because the observed information may be heard as well as seen (the light is on, or off).
+Such forms of observation are also modelled as an announcement in the logics that we deal with in this contribution.
+So it need not be a real announcement, which is presumably a speech act.
 There may not be an announcer anyway, in the sense of an agent modelled in a system.
-The source of the new information is typically assumed to be anonymous (whereas an announcement of a proposition by an agent modelled in the system is formalized as `the agent knows the proposition').
+The source of the new information is typically assumed to be anonymous, whereas an announcement of a proposition by an agent modelled in the system is formalized as `the agent knows the proposition'.

 \emph{Public} is, after all, not a misnomer.
 The new information is assumed to be received synchronously.
 That is a backdoor towards making `announcement' acceptable terminology: `announcement' carries the legal sense that all are supposed to have heard, and liable for the consequences even if they did not.
 Announcements tend to be public by definition.